pluggdapps/tayra/docs/commandline.rst

 Command line script
 ===================

-While installing the package using easy_install a command line script `tayra` is automatically created in **bin/** directory.
+While installing the package using pip, a command line script `tayra` is automatically created in **bin/** directory.
 If you are installing it inside a virtual environment you can expect it in the directory **<virtual-env-path>/bin/** directory.